engmargo/EECS-549-Information-Retrieval-Project-Museumin/README.md

 4. Run the main script with `fastapi dev app.py`

 ## Inputs Note
-output list is randomly organized When query is empty and multiple selctions exist.
+Output list is randomly organized When query is empty and multiple selctions exist.

 ## Technologies Used
 - Langchain